Agents are out of control, but players don't seem to mind being treated like they're on the stock market - ExBulletin

 And I’m sorry to say we have to put up with it until clubs like Dortmund shut them up.

-They never will, of course, because their business plan is to buy teenage prodigies and sell them at exorbitant prices.
+They never will, of course, because their business plan is to buy teenage prodigies and sell them for exorbitant prices.
 It looks like Fifa has woken up and is committed to taking action.

 On Wednesday, the Football Stakeholders Committee and the Fifa Council proposed eliminating or at least reducing the abusive and excessive practices that have unfortunately existed in football.